arquillian/arquillian-extension-qunit/README.md

 * arq-jboss-remote — remote container

 By default the arq-jboss-managed (managed container) profile is active.
 An Arquillian managed container is a remote container whose lifecycle is managed by Arquillian.
 The specific profile is also configured to download and unpack the JBoss Application Server 7.1.1.Final distribution zip from the Maven Central repository.

-### Functional Test Execution
-The execution of the functional test is done through maven:

-    mvn test

 ### Instructions to setup a new test case